6/14/2020

 Chief Executive Officer

-When you say functions, Mike, what do you?
-Your assumptions, sorry.
-Oh, assumptions, assumptions.
-I'm sorry.
-Sure.
-Yeah.
-Well, you know, to me, to me, right, if we want to if we want to characterize what's happening in this in some cases as a resurgence or the second round of this, one is I would say that we've seen both societal and behaviors changing, right?
-I think that, you know, I think what we've seen in these states where we've seen resurgence is in some ways a dichotomy of the population.
+When you say functions, Mike, what do you, Your assumptions, sorry.
+Assumptions, I'm sorry.
+To me, if we want to characterize what's happening in this in some cases as a resurgence or the second round of this, one is I would say that we've seen both societal and behaviors changing.
+I think what we've seen in these states where we've seen resurgences is in some ways a dichotomy of the population.
 I think those that have reverted back to original protocols from the early stages of COVID and what needs to be done.
-And I think those that are, you know, I think being much more, for lack of better term, free spirited or kind of moving forward with their lives.
-And I think you can see that in the in the spend rates that, you know, while these cases have had a resurgence, you know, we've seen spend come back off in some of those those places.
-But we haven't seen it necessarily go back to the lower levels of the darkest days of early, early COVID.
-I think the second thing in there and it's it's in all of the national health reports is that the demographics have changed.
-We were actually seeing and part of it can be attributed maybe to testing or more mass testing.
-But we're actually seeing the the average age of the infected population coming down round one.
-It was in the 50 to 50 year plus range on average.
+And I think those that are, you know, I think being much more, for lack of better term, free-spirited or kind of moving forward with their lives.
+And I think you can see that in the spend rates that, you know, while these cases have had a resurgence, You know, we've seen spend come back off in some of those places, but we haven't seen it necessarily go back to the lower levels of the darkest days of early COVID.
+I think the second thing in there, and it's in all of the national health reports, is that the demographics have changed.
+You know, we were actually seeing, and part of it can be attributed maybe to testing or more mass testing, but we're actually seeing the average age of the infected population coming down.
+Round one, it was in the 50 to 50 year plus range on average.
 And the last numbers I saw coming out had the most recent cases in these states actually in the mid 30s as an average.
 And so we're actually seeing a different demographic in there.
-And again, I think that has some impact in terms of the way people respond and what spend and what other things are.
-And to Mark's earlier point, Mike, just finishing on this, I think that what we're seeing is that the extraordinary actions of the Fed and the Treasury.
-Leave not just ours, but industry model models kind of wanting for more insight.
-But we've never seen this type of action, whether it's the checks people receive, whether it's payroll protection, five hundred plus billion dollars, whether it's the the holiday in terms of income tax payments.
-But we're actually seeing a consumer in the U.S. That actually kind of goes into this and it's not all even, but in pretty good shape.
+And again, I think that has, you know, some impact in terms of the way people respond and what spend and what other things are.
+And, you know, to Mark's earlier point, Mike, just finishing on this, I think that What we're seeing is that the extraordinary actions of the Fed and the Treasury leave not just ours, but industry models kind of wanting for more insight.
+But we've never seen this type of action, whether it's the checks people receive, whether it's payroll protection, $500-plus billion, whether it's the holiday in terms of income tax payments, But we're actually seeing a consumer in the U.S. that, you know, actually kind of goes into this, and it's not all even, but in pretty good shape.
 Savings rates are up.
 Obviously, spending levels are down.
 Mark talked about some of the delinquencies and some of the positive things that we're seeing there in terms of the buckets and the roll rates.
 It's early.
-But again, I think, you know, as we look at a potential spike back up in some areas, obviously over the weekend, stimulus round two came came on the table.
-It seems to be bipartisan.
-And so it's likely we're going to get more from that.
-And so, again, I think those things give us I won't say comfort, but but give us, I think, a good view based on what we've been through in terms of the consumer in particular to be able to to withstand some of these variations and contagion rates as we go forward.
+But, again, I think, you know, as we look at, you know, a potential – spike back up in some areas.
+Obviously, over the weekend, stimulus round two came on the table.
+It seems to be bipartisan, and so it's likely we're going to get more from that.
+And so, again, I think those things give us, I won't say comfort, but give us, I think, a good view based on what we've been through in terms of the consumer in particular to be able to to withstand some of these variations in contagion rates as we go forward.

 speaker